wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.6.12 =
+* added better error handling on ticket reservation form
+* improved 'qsBlock' code to adjust properly to covered element size
+* updated 'over available tickets' check to be more universal

 = 1.6.11 =
 * repaired 'my-orders' section of the my account printout on the edit user page in the admin (thanks @rjh1990)